Promise API

 Syntax: Promise.race(iterable);

-Can you explain the function and syntax of the Promise.any static method?
+Can you explain the function of the Promise.any static method?

 View Answer: